mhausenblas/canihaznonprivilegedcontainers.info/README.md

 A huge percentage of container images expect to be able to run as root at least briefly before dropping privileges.
-This leads to tons of software running with way more privileges required then are actually needed to get the job done.
+This leads to tons of software running with way more privileges required than are actually needed to get the job done.

 Almost all software can run fine without requiring any privileges.